seanpmaxwell/jet-schema/README.md

 });
 ```

-Shared settings explained:
+Parent settings explained:
-  - `globals`: An array of settings-objects, which map certain shared settings for specific validator-functions.
+  - `globals`: An array of settings-objects, which map certain parent settings for specific validator-functions.
 Use this option for frequently used validator-function settings you don't want to configure every time.
   - `cloneFn`: A custom clone-function, the default clone function uses `structuredClone` (I like to use `lodash.cloneDeep`).
   - `onError`: A global error handler, the default error-handler throws an error.
     - Format is: `(property: string, value?: unknown, origMessage?: string, schemaId?: string) => void;`.